consistent-milk12/docs-md/generated_docs/aho_corasick/packed/teddy/builder/index.md

 - `fn find(&self, start: *const u8, end: *const u8) -> Option<Match>`

-  Execute a search on the given haystack (identified by `start` and `end`
+  Execute a search on the given haystack (identified by `start` and `end` raw pointers).

+  # Safety

+  Essentially, the `start` and `end` pointers must be valid and point to a haystack one can read.
+As long as you derive them from, for example, a `&[u8]`, they should automatically satisfy all of the safety
+  obligations:

+  * Both `start` and `end` must be valid for reads.
+  * Both `start` and `end` must point to an initialized value.
+  * Both `start` and `end` must point to the same allocated object and must either be in bounds or at most one byte past the end of the allocated object.
+  * Both `start` and `end` must be _derived from_ a pointer to the same object.
+  * The distance between `start` and `end` must not overflow `isize`.
+  * The distance being in bounds must not rely on "wrapping around" the address space.
+  * It must be the case that `start <= end`.
+  * `end - start` must be greater than the minimum length for this searcher.

+  Also, it is expected that implementations of this trait will tag this method with a `target_feature` attribute.
+Callers must ensure that they are executing this method in an environment where that attribute is valid.

 #### Implementors